 Opening Millie’s tablet computer, Ronnie displayed Alex Rome's image and her sixteen-year-old daughter Ryleigh, taken in their offices just an hour ago.

 “These people, Judge, are now in our offices, taking depositions and providing evidence.
-Ryleigh informed her mother of the assault only this morning after recognizing Captain Baggs in the Sun-Times video.
+Ryleigh informed her mother of the assault only this morning after recognizing Captain Baggs in the Sentinel video.
 At the time of the crime, she was wearing Meta Memory glasses.”

 “Forgive me, Ronnie; I’m an old man.
 What are memory glasses?”

 “They’re popular with the kids, Your Honor.
 They’re spectacles with a high-resolution imager and a microphone, able to run all day.
 You pop them on a charger pad at night.
 The kids read them out with high-speed Bluetooth.
-The minor victim, Ryleigh, was wearing these as Captain Baggs abused her.
-The mother, a web designer, provided a video from the glasses showing the crime's entirety.
+The minor victim, Ryleigh, wore these as Captain Baggs abused her.
+The mother, a web designer, provided a video showing the crime's entirety.
 It’s about ten minutes long.
 I’ll warn you; this is very disturbing to watch.”

 Ronnie started the video.
-As she promised, it was vile and disgusting, especially the way Captain Baggs manipulated the child.
-At one point, you could hear Superintendent Green mutter, “Oh my God.”
+It was vile and disgusting, as she promised, especially how Captain Baggs manipulated the child.
+You could hear Superintendent Green mutter at one point, “Oh my God.”

 When the video ended, the prosecutors were stone silent.
 Judge Hoffenberg broke the ice.